-Recommendation: We encourage Congress to pass legislation that includes the patient centric approach outlined by AAHAM above.
-In the 116th Congress Senator Sherrod Brown (D-OH) and Senator John Thune (R-SD) introduced the Improving Seniors' Timely Access to Care Act.
+Recommendation: We encourage Congress to pass legislation that includes the patient centric model that has been outlined by AAHAM above.
 This legislation is a good starting point, but changes that incorporate AAHAM's core principles above are critical if we are going to achieve real reform that is both patient centric and effective for hospitals.
 Anything less will cause unmanageable hurdles for hospitals and increased confusion and patient dissatisfaction.